 Why I’ve estimated a lower cost/night than $150 is because I’m guessing you’ll do more in Japan than just Tokyo Disney Resort.
 While hotels are similarly priced in Japan as they are in America (maybe slightly cheaper), Airbnb’s in both Kyoto and Tokyo are regularly under $100 for whole apartments.
 While the idea of staying at a rental home in a foreign country may be a little out of someone’s comfort zone, the level of service we experienced at our rental’s was exceptional.
 This is a great way to save while still staying in a decent location.

 While saving on the hotels is nice, park tickets provide the biggest savings.
-We recommend the longest ticket, 4 days, and that comes out to $201.
+We recommend the longest ticket, 4 days, and that comes out to roughly $210 (depending on the exchange rate).
 With that ticket you’ll be able to park hop on the final 2 days of the ticket but not the first 2.
 This isn’t a big deal because both Tokyo Disneyland and DisneySea deserve their own full day.
 I would just buy from the resort, I don’t recommend searching for discount tickets.

 These park tickets are an absolute steal.
 A 4-day park hopper at a discounted rate for Disneyland is $329.
 Saving over $100 per ticket can nearly make up for the airfare, depending on where you live.
 Tokyo Disney Resort also offers evening tickets for under $40 if you want to get the fun started a night early.